SeisComP/seiscomp/doc/base/glossary.rst

    delay
       The time difference between the arrival time and the end time of the last record achieved plus the half record length.
-(SeisComP3)
+The delay can be computed by :ref:`scqc`.

    depth Phase
       see :term:`pP phase` or :term:`sP phase`